 The glucoamylase enzyme preparation is used in processing of raw materials containing starch for the hydrolysis of starch to glucose.
-The enzyme is denatured by heat during processing or removed by distillation.
+The enzyme is denatured by heat during processing or removed by down-stream processes.

 F.2.1 Estimates of human consumption